1980 Peruvian general election

 General elections were held in Peru on 18 May 1980 for the first time since 1963 to elect the President and both houses of the Congress.
 Former President Fernando Belaúnde Terry of the Popular Action won the presidential election with 44.9% of the vote, whilst his party emerged as the largest party in both houses of Congress.

 The size of Belaúnde's victory was considered unexpected.

-The military, which had a history of intervening in government and had overthrown Belaúnde in 1968, said it would respect the results of the election.
+The military, which had a history of intervening in government and had overthrown Belaúnde in 1968 and subsequently established a nationalist dictatorship, said it would respect the results of the election.